Emiratis: Afro-Emiratis

-Ismail Matar, an Afro-Emirati football player, often recognized as one of the greatest in Emirati football.
+Ismail Matar, an Emirati football player, often recognized as one of the greatest in Emirati football.

 Afro-Emiratis, also known as Black Emiratis, are Emiratis of Black African and Afro-Arab descent.
 They are mostly concentrated in the Northern Emirates.
 Despite their minority status within the broader Emirati population, they have a significant historical presence and cultural contribution, especially in sports and music.
 Afro-Emirati traditions include Liwa, Fann at-Tanbura, Bandari, and Nuban.

 The history of Afro-Emiratis dates back centuries, with evidence of trade and cultural interactions between the Arabian Peninsula and Africa existing since antiquity.
 Afro-Emiratis are culturally close to other African diaspora in the Persian Gulf and Arabian Peninsula, such as Afro-Omanis, Afro-Saudis, and Afro-Iranians.

 Most Afro-Emiratis are descendants of Zanzibari, East African, and Southern African slaves.
 The UAE's involvement in the Indian Ocean slave trade and proximity to the Omani Empire shaped the presence of individuals of African descent in the region.

 Afro-Emiratis, like other Emiratis, identify with the national identity of the UAE and the wider Eastern Arabian and Arab identity.
 Slaves were considered as members of the tribes and the families to which they were enslaved.
 After the abolishment of slavery, freed slaves were given the option to adopt the surname of the tribes they served, many former slaves were granted Emirati citizenship in 1971.

 Despite enjoying full legal rights as Emirati citizens, many Afro-Emiratis face social stigma, issues of racial identity and acceptance remains complex within the UAE, efforts to promote inclusivity are ongoing, but challenges persist, particularly in areas of intermarriage and societal perceptions of an 'Emirati' identity.
+However, African servants have historically been considered part of the Emirati family.

 Languages

 Arabic is the official language of the UAE.
-Emiratis predominantly communicate in Emirati Arabic (Arabic: اللهجة الإماراتية, romanized: al-Lahjah al-Imārātīyah), a variant of Gulf Arabic that serves as the national language in the UAE, though the official status is granted to Modern Standard Arabic which is used in politics, literature, news, and diplomacy.
+Emiratis predominantly communicate in Emirati Arabic (اللهجة الإماراتية), a variant of Gulf Arabic that serves as the national language in the UAE, though the official status is granted to Modern Standard Arabic which is used in politics, literature, news, and diplomacy.
 Emirati Arabic distinguishes itself through its unique vocabulary, pronunciation, and grammatical structures, setting it apart from other Arabic dialects prevalent in the region.
 Emirati Arabic dialects are believed to have evolved from the linguistic variations spoken by ancient pre-Islamic Arabian tribes in Eastern Arabia, particularly the Azd, Qays, and Tamim, as noted by Emirati linguist and historian, Ahmed Obaid.

 Additionally, Emirati Arabic incorporates grammatical properties from smaller varieties within the UAE, generally of tribal nature, leading to variations identifiable across different geographical regions.
 Emirati Arabic encompasses several dialectal variations, each with its own characteristics and influences.
 These variations can be broadly categorized into sub-varieties based on geographical distribution: